stackotter/delta-client/README.md

 ## Metrics

-Here's a list of the client's current numbers when run on my 2020 dual-core Intel i5 MacBook Air with 8gb of ram;
+Here's how the client currently perfomrs when run on my 2020 dual-core Intel i5 MacBook Air with 8gb of ram;

 - launch time: 0.85s avg
   - vanilla minecraft: 40s (47x slower)